Smile-SA/hots/doc/source/developer.rst

 The "master" git branch
 -----------------------

-The "master" branch contains the source trees from which the public releases of the :term:`cots` software products are built and distributed to the registries (PyPI, Docker hub, doc site).
+The "master" branch contains the source trees from which the public releases of the :term:`hots` software products are built and distributed to the registries (PyPI, Docker hub, doc site).

 Each release is identified by a Git tag named with the software distribution version.